Luxury builder Toll Brothers outpaces peers in housing recovery

 The country’s largest builder of luxury homes is expecting a 65 percent jump in revenue in its just-ended fourth quarter that would take it across the $1 billon threshold for the first time since 2007.

 It has also reported a preliminary 6 percent rise in orders, in contrast to the drop in orders just reported by top U.S. homebuilder D.R.
-Horton Inc (DHI.N) and No. 2 PulteGroup Inc (PHM.N).
+Horton Inc and No. 2 PulteGroup Inc .

 D.R.
 Horton and PulteGroup cater mainly to first-time buyers or those upgrading to a bigger property for the first time.
 Both groups were sidelined in the latest quarter by rising mortgage rates and policy squabbles in Washington.